bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    :widths: 25, 50, 50, 100

-   "url", "A link of some relevance to the software (URL).", "URL", "1 only" "type", "The type of data, information or system that is obtained when the link is resolved.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#link-type>`__)", "1 only"
+   "url", "A link of some relevance to the software (URL).", "URL", "1 only" "type", "The type of data, information or system that is obtained when the link is resolved.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#link-type>`__)", "1 or more"
    "note", "Comment about the link.", "xs:token (restriction)", "0 or 1"